The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Their disadvantage is the relatively poor ventilation of the synthetic upper.
 Therefore, they are not as good for riding on hot days.
 But I am sure you will appreciate their durability, affordability, and versatility.

 These shoes are compatible with MTB pedals, so you can use them for mountain biking, too.
-Their toe cup is reinforced to protect your feet against rock impacts.
+Their toe cups are reinforced to protect your feet from rock impacts.

 Main Features